Best Talent Assessment Tools Recruiters Should Try

 1. Better Hiring Decisions

 Aberdeen Group found that companies using pre-hire assessments are 36% more satisfied with their new hires.
 Why?
-Because hiring assessment tools show you what a candidate can actually do before you hand them a desk, not after they’ve blown the first project.
+Hiring assessment tools show you what a candidate can actually do before you hand them a desk, not after they’ve blown the first project.

 2. Reduced Time-to-Hire